Witziger/Witziger.github.io/Readme.md

 Jeff Bezos, chief executive officer of Amazon, once stated, “In business, what is dangerous is not to evolve.”

-As a business professional in the technology industry, I was deeply affected by these words, sparking my determination to transform the business world as an data scientist.
+As a business professional in the technology industry, I was deeply affected by these words, sparking my determination to transform the business world as a data scientist.

 ## RECENT ACTIVITY